jondmarien/quiet-velvet-with-gpu-stats/README.md

 ## Customization 💅

+> **Note:** Every time you want to apply your changes, you need to run `npm run build` at the root of the config folder then reload zebar.

 You can customize the style by modifying the following values in the `styles.css` file:
 - Main color: `--main-color`
 - Font color: `--font-color`